Regd.No.: 126198/071/072

 Day 5 : Trek to Tengboche 3,867 m – 05hrs.

 You swiftly ascend beyond Namche after waking up in Namche Bazar and trek for a full day next to a breathtaking view of the Mountains.
 You encounter a wide area of alpine woods and an ImjaTse river as you make your way down to Phungi-tenga for lunch.
-Before arriving at Tengboche Monastery for the night, we will hike for a few hours uphill through gorgeous scattered trees with rhododendron and pines and enjoy the vast panorama of the numerous peaks.
+Before arriving at Tengboche Monastery for the night, we will hike for a few hours uphill through gorgeous scattered trees with rhododendrons and pines and enjoy the vast panorama of the numerous peaks.

 The area offers a stunning view of several peaks, but as afternoon approaches, lamas and monks start chanting prayers in the neighboring gumba, diverting everyone's attention there.
 We can join them in their prayers and stand close to them in front of the statue of Sakyamuni Buddha and the thanka paintings that decorate the walls and ceilings of the main hall.
 Additionally, if you like, you could go to the nearby small museum.